- Reasonable Accommodation Syllabus Statement

 A student says s/he needs accommodations for a disability.
 What should I tell the student?

-Ask if the student has been approved for accommodations through the Access Center.
-If not, direct the student to the Access Center located in the Classroom Building, Room 160, or to the Access Center website.
-If approved for accommodations, the student should have a Letter of Accommodation outlining the accommodations and giving contact information.
-We encourage faculty to work with the Access Center before providing accommodations to students.
+Ask the student if s/he has an approved accommodation through the Access Center.
+If not, direct the student to the Access Center located in the Classroom Building, Room 160 or to the Access Center website at vancouver.wsu.edu/access.
+If the student has an approved accommodation, s/he should have a LOA for you to sign.
+Faculty are encouraged to work with the Access Center before providing accommodations to students.

-A student recently failed an assignment or exam and now says s/he has a disability.
+A student recently failed an assignment or exam and now tells me s/he has a disability.
 Are accommodations retroactive?

 Accommodations are not retroactive.
 However, if you wish to give the student a chance to do better on an exam, you may do so.
 After appropriate accommodations have been established through the Access Center, you can choose whether to allow the student to repeat the assignment or retake the exam with accommodations in place.